heeryung/heeryung.github.com/pages/project.md

         <img src="http://heeryung.github.io/images/mobilehci-302x182.png">
         </div>
         <div class="medium-9 columns">
-            <p> A white cane was redesigned into <strong>TalkingCane</strong>, an interactive instrument for communication between visually impaired people and the world.
-The research goal of this project is to facilitate bus usage by visually impaired and hence increase their ability to exercise their essential right of accessibility in their daily lives. </p>
+            <p> A white cane was redesigned into the <strong>TalkingCane</strong>, an interactive instrument for visually impaired people to communicate with the world.
+The research goal is to facilitate bus usage by visually impaired and increase their ability to exercise their essential right of accessibility in their daily lives. </p>
         </div>
     </div>